dankegel/buildbot/master/docs/manual/cfg-wwwhooks.rst

 GitLab hook
 +++++++++++

-The GitLab hook is as simple as GitHub one and it also takes no options.
+The GitLab hook is as simple as GitHub one, and can be used without options.

 ::